tomwladjackowski/internship-assignment/README.md

 $ pytest
 ```

-Ensure you have all necessary test dependencies installed by checking the `requirements-dev.txt` file.
+Ensure you have all necessary test dependencies installed by checking the `requirements.txt` file.

 ---